 Young Brian immersed himself in books by the likes of Ayn Rand and George Orwell before moving on to the heavier hitters of the literary world.
 He also expresses a singular fondness for Garfield Tips the Scales, although he admits it has informed little more than his opinion on Mondays.

 September 11th sparked an epiphany in Brian.
-As he witnessed the weasels exploiting Americans’ fear to justify stripping them of their privacy and freedom, Brian could almost hear his father’s fist once again rattling the breakfast table.
-He thus devoted himself to defending the civil liberties of his fellow Americans including free speech and firearm ownership.
+As he witnessed the weasels exploiting Americans’ fear to justify stripping them of their liberties, Brian could almost hear his father’s fist once again rattling the breakfast table.
+He thus devoted himself to defending the civil liberties enshrined in the Bill of Rights of his fellow Americans.